 11. Resort to different IP addresses for different category of emails

-Moreover, if your company have a dedicated IPS, make sure your ESP separates different categories to be delivered through different ESPs.
-This will definitely help emails avoid spam folder.
+Moreover, if your company has a dedicated IPS, make sure your ESP separates different categories to be delivered through different ESPs.
+This will definitely help emails avoid the spam folder.

 It is also advised to use different domain names for different categories, as the ESP also keeps track of the domain reputation.
 For example,

-This tip can facilitate your emails avoid spam box.
+This tip can facilitate your emails to avoid spam box.

 12. Authentication of sending domain required